Discover the reason why you have gum disease and why it might be holding your smile back.

 Antibiotic medications: Antiseptic mouthwash or oral antibiotics can be used to treat persistent areas of inflammation and disinfect the mouth.

 Surgery: This can include flap surgery; bone grafts (necessary for dental implants) and guided tissues regeneration.
 A dentist will usually identify which will be the best treatment for your unique case.

-Periodontal laser therapy: Lasers are being widely used to treat periodontal disease, which will stimulate stem cells to form new connective tissues and bone.
+Periodontal laser therapy: Lasers are widely used to treat periodontal disease, stimulating stem cells to form new connective tissues and bone.
 Then, the body will use its healing process to regenerate these lost ligaments.